Lifestyle Newborn Guide

 — If baby’s skin is dry, a little baby lotion or natural oils can fix that right up before I arrive!

-— Other great clothing options are neutral and simple onesies, just a diaper or diaper with diaper cover or britches (amazon or Etsy!), or al naturale in their birthday suits!
-It can be tempting to bring out all kinds of fancy baby outfits, but unless they are a perfect fit, they will often slouch and wrinkle and take away from the beautiful essence of a newborn.
-I will bring some wraps as well to have on hand.
+— Other great clothing options are neutral and simple well fitting onesies, just a diaper or diaper with diaper cover or britches (amazon or Etsy!).
+It can be tempting to bring out all kinds of fancy baby outfits, but unless they are a perfect fit and coordinate with the casual style of the session they usually are not the best idea - they will often slouch and wrinkle and take away from the beautiful essence of a newborn.
+We don't want their cute form to be lost, we want to see their adorable shape and features - so please nothing that is a bad fit!
 Less is more, and keep it casual.

 For the parents and family:

 — The idea of the session is for me to document a day in your life, so keep it real by wearing what your are most comfortable in and by being yourself.
+I still suggest coordinating the colors of your clothing with your spouse, and even your decor so there is a cohesive look.
+Please visit Pinterest for inspo by searching "documentary in home photos."
+Casual jeans for both of you or canvas pants for the dad's look really nice yet casual.
+Number one thing is to make sure you clothing fits well, is of lighter neutral colors and is flattering to your body and casual style..
 You can of course still primp and put make up on to photograph well, but still be yourself and casual.
-Less is usually more!
+Neutral eyeshadow and mascara, not big dark smoky eyes like you are going to a Gala.
+Less is more!
 (Theme of the day, ha)

-— Neutral colors (whites, creams, greys, pastels, navy etc) are a great starting point when choosing what to wear.
-It is a good idea to stay away from really busy patterns or shirts with lettering/wording on them (this can be really distracting in photos).
-Bringing in pops of color with your jewelry and accessories is a great way to add some extra textures and colors, or layering sweaters or lace do great too!
+— Solid neutral colors (whites, creams, greys, etc) are a great starting point when choosing what to wear.
+It is a good idea to stay away from really busy patterns (especially for both spouses at the same time), bright colors (they will cast onto your skin!) or shirts with lettering/wording on them (this can be really distracting in photos).
+Bringing in pops of color with your jewelry and accessories is a great way to add some extra textures and colors to your neutrals if you feel it's absolutely necessary.
+Layering textures like with sweaters or dusters do great to add a bit of interest!
 But keep it casual.
 What does a typical Sunday morning look like in your home?
-Now just coordinate it a touch and it should be perfect!
+Now just coordinate it a touch to add a little style and it should be perfect!
 Bare feet are excellent.
-A lot of moms will choose to wear a flowy shirt, or soft maxi dress.
-Remember your home will be set at a pretty warm temperature so dress so that you are comfortable as well!
+A lot of moms will choose to wear a flowy shirt or sweater, or soft maxi dress with a cardigan.
+Remember your home will be set at a pretty warm temperature so dress so that you are comfortable as well, but still reflect the season that your baby was born in.

 — Please have any items you want used in the session collected together beforehand.
-Things like blankets, swaddles, stuffed animals or any other sentimental items.
+Things like blankets, swaddles, or any sentimental items.
 We will go through the items when I arrive and see how we can work each one in appropriately and naturally.

 Remember,